scenoxmans/learning-markup/README.md

-Hi:wave:!Welcome.
+Hello!
 My name is Mansur.
+I am a student at Becode.
-Click [this](https://scenoxmans.github.io/learning-markup/) to see my skillz:yum:!
+Click [this](https://scenoxmans.github.io/learning-markup/) to navigate yourself in this repository...